a5221985/tutorials/Python/python_3_theory.md

 		print('We are the {} who say "{}!"'.format('knights', 'Ni'))

-	1. Number in the braces indicates position of the object passted into `str.format`
+	1. Number in the braces indicates position of the object passed into `str.format`

 			print('{0} and {1}'.format('spam', 'eggs'))
 			print('{1} and {0}'.format('spam', 'eggs'))